 - They’d rather wanted to be alone

-- And they tend to have some eye sight problems.
+- And they tend to have some eyesight problems.

 Some kids may even suffer obesity and other health problems if they’re so hardcore with using gadgets.

-Let me share you a story first.
+Let me share a story first.

 Just so you know I’m one of those batang 90’s (kids from year 90’s).
 So what right?
 Well when I was young, I am one of those who are privileged to use computers at the age of 4.
-That was year 1996.
-I could say that I was privileged, because not all kids were able to use computers at that age and that era.
+That was the year 1996.
+I could say that I was privileged because not all kids were able to use computers at that age and that era.
 But my uncle was in the IT field, and he allows me to use his computer to play “PAINT”.

-For those who are not familiar with paint this is the most old school drawing app/program in windows.
+For those who are not familiar with paint, this is the most old school drawing app/program in windows.
 He taught me how to select all by using CTRL+A and press DEL if I wanted to delete what I draw.
 I started to learn how to type and draw shapes using that app.

 I was able to explore a lot of things because my uncle is literally allowing me to use or open whatever I want.
-Anyway he can fix it if I break it.
+Any way he can fix it if I break it.

-From that point, I was able to learn Microsoft Office at an early age which gave me advantage when I entered Elementary.
+From that point, I was able to learn Microsoft Office at an early age which gave me an advantage when I entered Elementary.
 Because of my early computer literacy, I was able to build a relationship with computers.
-I feel like I me and computers had a great understanding.
-Well that’s a metaphor, but what I am trying to say is that I became good at it and it gave me a good opportunity in life.
+I feel like I and computers had a great understanding.
+Well, that’s a metaphor, but what I am trying to say is that I became good at it and it gave me a good opportunity in life.

-I am trying to control my son in using his tablet to the point that I am using it now to write this post.
+I am trying to control my son is using his tablet to the point that I am using it now to write this post.
 I told him that he was grounded for using the tablet until no definite time.
 He had no choice but to follow me.
 I have some suggestions that you can try to turn gadgets from bad to good for them.

 How to turn gadgets to be good for your kids

-- If they’re so addicted with it, detoxify them from using gadgets.
+- If they’re so addicted to it, detoxify them from using gadgets.
 Just like what I did to my son.
 I don’t let him use gadgets for the time being.
 Right now, we’re seeing him play with his sister and becoming more creative in other ways.
-You know what I admire about my son, when he uses the tablet he can create things that I couldn’t imagine.
+You know what I admire about my son when he uses the tablet he can create things that I couldn’t imagine.
 Like building a house in Minecraft.
 That can be useful someday, maybe he can become an architect or engineer.
 Maybe graphic designer or whatever that relates to his creativity.
-For now I have to stop him.
+For now, I have to stop him.

 Now it’s up to you how to implement things with your kids.
 Things may be bad but we can always turn them to good.
-Don’t blame it with the gadget in the first place we were the ones who bought it for them.
+Don’t blame it on the gadget in the first place we were the ones who bought it for them.